Zafranas-Alexandros/CG_RNA_simulations_pipeline_oxdna/README.md

 ### Required Software - Dependencies

-- Python (3.11.2 was used here, however any python3 version should work.)
+- Python (3.11.2 was used, however any python 3 version should work.
+If python is used to produce starting topologies, python 2 is necessary.)
-- VMD
+- VMD (1.9.3 was used, any later version should work.)
-- Lammps
+- Lammps (2Aug2023 - Update 3 was used.
+When compiling Lammps, make sure to incorporate CG-DNA and prerequisite packages.)
 - Oxdna